[Guest Post] Am I Ready to Have Sex? Questions to Ask Yourself by Tina Evans

 If you’ve never done anal play before, start with a mini butt plug (I like Godemiche’s Plug B in small) and work your way up.
 After that, you can try a larger plug or a small slimline dildo.
 I like the Godemiche Peg for a beginner anal dildo or just as a great option for those who prefer smaller and slimmer toys.
 And if you’d like to fuck your partner anally but don’t have (or don’t want to use) a bio-cock, a good strap-on harness should be on your shopping list.

 Don’t forget vibrating toys, too!
-Kiiroo’s Lumen (currently 30% off for Anal August) and B-Vibe’s rimming plugs are great choices.
+The OhMiBod Lumen and B-Vibe’s rimming plugs are great choices.

 Don’t Put Pressure on Yourself or Your Partner